marwan116/raycraft/README.md

     return {"Hello": "World"}
 ```

-You can now run it distributed with Ray using raycraft with simple changes:
+You can now run it using raycraft using the RayCraftAPI instead of FastAPI with only two lines of code changes

 ```diff
 + from raycraft import RayCraftAPI